Row64/row64tools/README.md

 /var/www/ramdb/live/RAMDB.Row64/Examples/AmazonReviews.ramdb

-You can see the sub-folders tell server about the table:
+You can see the sub-folders tell the server about the table:

 ```